Tellusant/docs/eq.md

 <img  src="assets/images/tsdest3.svg" width="500" alt="">
 </p>

-Once one of these basic equations has been modelled and understood, more complex models may be pursued.
-These include
+Once one of these basic equations has been modelled and understood, more complex models may be pursued such as ECM / ARDL.